Lawyer for citizen panel on police reforms accused Seattle Mayor Durkan’s office of ‘potential interference,’ letter shows

 David Perez, outside legal counsel for the Community Police Commission (CPC), raised his concerns to Durkan’s legal counsel, Michelle Chen, in an Aug.
 12 letter that contended the mayor’s office’s behind-the-scenes criticisms of, and communications with, commissioners may have violated city law and rules for lawyers’ professional conduct.

-Perez’s letter cited a text Chen sent last month criticizing the CPC for publicizing a letter condemning the mayor’s proposal, and what he described as Durkan’s “numerous and ongoing ex parte communications” with individual commissioners, including some about the group’s closed-door discussion of her police-accountability plan as recent examples of the allegedly inappropriate interactions.
+Perez’s letter cited a text Chen sent last month criticizing the CPC for publicizing a letter condemning the mayor’s proposal, and what he described as Durkan’s “numerous and ongoing ex parte communications” with individual commissioners, including some about the group’s closed-door discussion of her police-accountability plan, as recent examples of the allegedly inappropriate interactions.
 The Seattle Times received a copy of the letter and related documents this week in response to a public records request.

 Durkan spokesman Mark Prentice said in an email Friday that the mayor’s office never received any privileged CPC information and provided a timeline of “our engagement with the CPC” since May.
 Prentice described the episode as a misunderstanding that has since been resolved.